Poland Passes Bill Criminalizing Claims Of Its Complicity In The Holocaust

 Is it an attempt to preserve the Polish name from wanton historical slander, or a reckless attempt to erase an uncomfortable part of Poland's past?

-The bill is now just a presidential signature away from becoming law and Polish President Andrzej Duda has signaled he intends to sign it.
+The bill is now just a presidential signature away from becoming law, and Polish President Andrzej Duda has signaled he intends to sign it.

 "We, the Poles, were victims, as were the Jews," Deputy Prime Minister Beata Szydlo said Wednesday before the vote, according to Reuters.
 "It is a duty of every Pole to defend the good name of Poland."

-During World War II, Germans killed at least 3 million Jewish citizens of Poland another 1.9 million non-Jewish Polish civilians, according to the U.S. Holocaust Memorial Museum.
-And the Nazis established some of the most notorious extermination camps of the Holocaust on Polish soil — including Auschwitz-Birkenau near Oświęcim, Poland, where nearly 1 million Jews and roughly 75,000 non-Jewish Poles died.
+During World War II, Germans killed at least 3 million Jewish citizens of Poland and an additional 1.9 million non-Jewish Polish civilians, according to the U.S. Holocaust Memorial Museum.
+And the Nazis established some of the most notorious extermination camps of the Holocaust on Polish soil — including Auschwitz-Birkenau near Oswiecim, where nearly 1 million Jews and roughly 75,000 non-Jewish Poles died.

 "Auschwitz is the most bitter lesson on how evil ideologies can lead to hell on earth," Polish Prime Minister Mateusz Morawiecki explained in a tweet defending the bill last weekend.
 "Jews, Poles, and all victims should be guardians of the memory of all who were murdered by German Nazis."